Morning Musume: 1999: Commercial success with "Love Machine" and the 3rd Generation

-The group released its fourth single "Memory Seishun no Hikari" in early 1999, reaching number two on Oricon, second to Glay's "Winter, Again" which had 1st week sales of 955,780 copies, verse Memory Seishun no Hikari's 195,720.
+The group released its fourth single "Memory Seishun no Hikari" in early 1999, reaching number two on Oricon, second to Glay's "Winter, Again" which had first week sales of 955,780 copies.

 The song features rap passages by L The Headtoucha and intense vocal harmonization by the group's members.
-This was Asuka Fukuda's last single with Morning Musume, making her currently the shortest-lived member at 2 years.
-Asuka claimed that she was leaving in order to focus on her studies, only to drop out of school soon after.
+This was Asuka Fukuda's last single with Morning Musume; Asuka claimed that she was leaving in order to focus on her studies, only to drop out of school soon after.

-"Manatsu no Kōsen" was released in May and was a summer tune.
-It went to number three on the charts, and the sales dropped by half from Memory Seishun no Hikari.
-Morning Musume's chart position was visibly lagging at the time: their sixth single, "Furusato", only sealed the fact.
-Natsumi Abe was the only one who sang the melody on "Furusato"; the other members just harmonized discreetly.
-This was their fifth single, and the sales once again decreased by half.
+"Manatsu no Kōsen" was released in May and went to number three on the charts.
+Their sixth single, "Furusato", was released in July.

 Second Morning was released in July 1999, and contained the singles "Daite Hold on Me!", "Memory Seishun no Hikari", "Manatsu no Kōsen", and "Furusato".
 "Daite Hold on Me!" and "Manatsu no Kōsen" were remixed.

-Eager to add new life to the group, Tsunku held auditions for the third generation of Morning Musume.
-Two girls were expected to be admitted, but eventually only Maki Goto was added.
+Tsunku held auditions for the third generation of Morning Musume, and Maki Goto was added.
 Goto was 13, the youngest member of Morning Musume at the time.
 The group's seventh single, "Love Machine", sold 1,760,000 copies, making it a major hit; it is still their highest-selling single as of 2012.
-The song touted an image of Japan as the future "envy of the world" and cheered the masses during a period of economic recession.
 It was Maki Goto's first single and Aya Ishiguro's last.
-Its wild success dramatically increased the popularity of the group.

-Soon Goto was paired with Kei Yasuda and Sayaka Ichii to form the subgroup Petitmoni (also known as Pucchi Moni).
-Petitmoni's first single, "Chokotto Love", rivaled the success of "Love Machine", selling over 1,123,610 copies.
+Goto was paired with Kei Yasuda and Sayaka Ichii to form the subgroup Petitmoni (also known as Pucchi Moni).
+Petitmoni's first single, "Chokotto Love", sold over 1,123,610 copies.